How Will Augmented Reality Affect Customer Journey?

 These are some real examples from Ikea and Ray-Ban of how companies are currently using augmented reality (AR) to improve customer journeys.

 AR technology enhances the physical environment you see by overlaying virtual elements, such as information or images over it, either through displays such as HoloLens and Google Glass or through the camera view on your smartphone.

 AR is not about creating a completely new reality; it’s about enhancing what already exists.
 When the virtual is well fitted with the physical and interacts with it, that’s when AR magic happens.
 As opposed to virtual reality, which immerses you into a different world.
 AR intertwines virtual elements that might be missing in a specific situation within physical reality.

 AR continues to make leaps as enterprises turn to new technologies for customer solutions.
 While not as widespread as virtual reality (VR), AR is to dominate over VR, “taking the lion’s share around $90 billion and VR at $30 billion” by 2020.

 Infusing AR into wearable technology allows wholly elevated work experiences in which users can work hands-free and improve processes with AR capabilities such as visual models, voice recognition, and even real-time connectivity with experts.
 In a customer’s technician environment, these supplements can be especially helpful to ensure proper solutions and fixes.
 Many AR tools like Service Technician mobile app by SAP do just that.

-Anodius is an official SAP as well as Salesforce partner.
-We have a team of professionals ready to advise you with the design, implementation and solution end-user training of the selected CRM solution.
+Anodius is an official SAP as well as a Salesforce partner.
+We have a team of professionals ready to advise you with the design, implementation, and solution end-user training of the selected CRM solution.

 Roman Kucak, Managing Partner